 Brown and white eggs cook the same, have the same nutrients and usually taste the same.
 The main difference is they come from different breeds of hen.
 Aracauna eggs are bluish-green and are pretty much the same as traditional white and brown eggs but the Aracauna eggs do have a higher cholesterol content.
 There are both brown and white organic eggs, but both are the same except for color or so says the Egg Nutrition Center in Washington, D.C.

 The main argument I hear for brown over white eggs is that brown eggs support genetic diversity in chickens.
 Once you start researching this, you’ll see some massive debates about it, but all in all it’s a personal issue.
 Either you’re on board for chicken diversity or not.
 I have a lot on my plate, so it’s not something I think about much to be honest.
-I’ll buy organic brown or white eggs.
+I’ll buy organic brown or white eggs depending on price.

 - All I needed to know about sales I learned from my kids’ chicken eggs stand – a cute little ditty.